Can Pharmacists Be Sued for Medication Mistakes?

-Pharmacists play an integral role in our health care system.
-Pharmacists are entrusted to dispense medications to patients, so their mistakes can have life-altering or life-threatening consequences.
-In this article, we'll discuss situations in which a pharmacist might be liable for negligence and professional malpractice – and subsequently sued.
+Pharmacists play an important role in our health care system.
+They're entrusted to work alongside doctors and other health care professionals in dispensing medications, so pharmacists' mistakes can have significant consequences.
+In this article, we'll discuss when a pharmacist might be liable for causing harm to a patient, and what these kinds of medical malpractice lawsuits might look like.

 In the modern health care system, the pharmacist’s job can go well beyond simply counting out pills and giving them out to a patient who is holding a prescription.

-A pharmacist's specific responsibilities to patients are a matter of state law, and those obligations differ from state to state.
-While some states still maintain the old view that pharmacists are only responsible for properly following a physician's instructions in the prescription, other states take a much broader view of what a pharmacist is supposed to do.
+A pharmacist’s specific responsibilities to patients are a matter of state law, and those obligations differ from state to state.
+While some states still maintain the old view that pharmacists are only responsible for properly following a doctor's instructions related to prescription medication, other states take a much broader view of what a pharmacist is supposed to do.

 • reviewing a prescription in light of the patient’s past medical history